 - Edit actions: Double-click the Target Object and Params cells to change the target object and parameters (if any).
 For example, you may want to play another audio when clicking the DIV element.

 - Replace actions: Double-click the Action Type cell.
 Then, select a new action to replace the existing one.

 - Order actions: The order of actions matters.
 Actions that are stated earlier are triggered before those stated later.
-For this reason, you can reorder actions by clicking Move Up and Move Down on the toolbar.
+For this reason, you can reorder actions by clicking Move Up and Move Down in the toolbar.

 - Copy actions: You can copy actions and paste them to the same or to another event.
-Just select the actions and use shortcuts or buttons on the toolbar to copy and paste them.
+Just select the actions and use shortcuts or buttons in the toolbar to copy and paste them.
 You can also copy all events and actions bound to an element to another.
 On the Canvas or in the Timeline pane, right-click an element > Copy All Event Actions.
 Then, select another element, right-click > Paste Event Actions.